 Mattress protectors have nearly the same dimensions as that of standard mattress sizes.
 However, it's important to get the right size for your full bed as an ill-fit mattress protector might probably cause damage to your mattress and won't properly protect it.

-Treat yourself to some new sheets, pillows, and pillowcases for the ultimate cozy nights of restful, rejuvenating sleep.
+Treat yourself to some new organic sheet sets, pillows, and pillowcases for the ultimate cozy nights of restful, rejuvenating sleep.